-- 12.12.1 A notice inviting Expression of Interest (EOI) may be placed on the internet and advertised in leading newspapers, in respect of different categories/ products/ components, for identifying firms willing to participate as developmental partner.
-A notice calling for EOI/RFI will be issued/ published with "in-principle" approval of CFA or CC R&D/ DG Cluster (whichever authority is lower).
-The minimum number of products/ components required to be submitted by the vendor for evaluation and likely demand for those products/ components for the next two to three years after development may be indicated, if feasible, in the advertisement.
-The attention of known prospective development partner(s) will also be drawn towards EOI/RFI. - 12.12.2 The EOI will contain the broad specifications and desirous vendor qualification criteria, i.e., details of the resources desired with the firm in developing the product/component.
+12.12.1 For identifying firms willing to participate as developmental partner in respect of different categories/ products/ components, notice inviting Expression of Interest (EOI) to be published on Central Public Procurement Portal (CPP-Portal) and DRDO Website only.
+A notice calling for EOI/RFI will be issued/ published with "in-principle" approval of CFA / DG Cluster (whichever authority is lower).
+The minimum number of products/ components required to be submitted by the vendor for evaluation and likely demand for those products/ components for the next two to three years after development may be indicated, if feasible, in the EOI.
+The attention of known prospective development partner(s) will also be drawn towards EOI/RFI.

+- 12.12.2 The EOI will contain the broad specifications and desired vendor qualification criteria, i.e., details of the resources desired with the firm in developing the product/component.
 The interested firms would be asked to submit the details of infrastructure and resources available with them. - 12.12.3 Interested firms will be allowed to visit the Lab/Estt to see the product/ component required to be developed or to discuss the specifications of the proposed product.
-This would be indicated in the EOI. - 12.12.4 The Director of the Lab/Estt would constitute a committee to study desirous resource details, the details submitted by the firms and discuss the same with firms to fine tune the broad specifications and firm up the vendor qualification criteria for the developmental of product/ component.
+This would be indicated in the EOI. - 12.12.4 The Director of the Lab/Estt would constitute a committee to study desired resource details, the details submitted by the firms and discuss the same with firms to fine tune the broad specifications and firm up the vendor qualification criteria for the developmental of product/ component.
 The committee will also estimate cost and time required to realize the product.
-This committee will comprise of a Chairman, technical expert from a sister Lab/Estt or outside expert from other Govt.
+This committee will comprise of Chairman, technical expert from a sister Lab/Estt or outside expert from other Govt.
 Dept./ academic institution, MMG rep. and member secretary from User group.
-Rep of Finance may be co-opted. - 12.12.5 In addition to above, the other provisions prescribed in the chapter 4 of this Manual will be taken into account for processing of EOI.
+Rep of Finance may be co-opted, if felt necessary in a given case. - 12.12.5 In addition to above, the other provisions prescribed in the chapter 4 of this Manual will be taken into account for processing of EOI.

-12.13 Request for Proposal (RFP)
+12.13 REQUEST FOR PROPOSAL (RFP):

 For developmental/ fabrication contracts, RFP should consist of general information regarding the manner and methodology of bid submission, standard terms and conditions, special terms and conditions for the contract being contemplated, vendor qualification criteria, details of product/component to be developed, evaluation criteria for the bids and template for price bid.
 The RFP (DRDO.BM.02) will be prepared and dispatched to all respondents of EOI as per the provisions given in Chapter 6 of this Manual.
+The applicability of performance security in case of development contracts would be governed as per para 12.11 above.
 While framing the RFP for developmental contracts, vendor qualification criteria would be given special emphasis, as it is one of the important factors for successful completion of the contract and identification of potential bulk production partner.
-The bidders will invariably be asked to mention Non-recurring Cost (NRE) with appropriate break-up and cost of prototypes explicitly in all cases.
+The bidders will invariably be asked to mention Non-recurring Cost/ Expenditure (NRE) with appropriate break-up and cost of prototypes explicitly in all cases.